Family Time Veggie Gardening

 How do you know what to grow?

-Grow your family's favorites, of course, but try something new and something fun – purple carrots, orange tomatoes!
+Grow your family's favourites, of course, but try something new and something fun – purple carrots, orange tomatoes!
 Also pick things that are ready for harvest at different times, to keep interest high and plates full; such as radishes for spring, beans early summer, zucchini and tomatoes later on and pumpkin for season's end.

 Decide if you want to start with seed (more time & challenge, but more learning opportunities and lower cost) or purchase plants (easier up-front and much less lead time).

-Seeds or plants can be easily found online, through catalogs or at garden centers small or large.
+Seeds or plants can be easily found online, through catalogs or at garden centres small or large.
 Use the catalog, website or packaging information provided, on spacing and yield, to determine how many plants can fit in your allotted space and fill your family's appetite.
 There will also be information there to help you determine if a given variety is suitable for your climate's temperature and season length i.e. artichokes need a longer season of warm temperatures than northern zones can provide.